Trivium: Temporal Regret as a First-Class Objective for Causal-Memory Controllers

 - Self-learning involves revising causal models, not retraining LLM weights.

-From source RSS / original summaryarXiv:2606.
-04421v1 Announce Type: new Abstract: Many current agentic systems and LLM pipelines correct mistakes by optimizing outcome reward.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04421v1 Announce Type: new Abstract: Many current agentic systems and pipelines correct mistakes by optimizing outcome reward.
 This addresses only the what of failure: when an outcome diverges from prediction, the why and when of the mismatch are not systematically logged, reviewed, or corrected, so the same error can recur episode after episode.
 We argue that this is a structural problem, not merely a model-capacity one.

 Want this in your inbox every morning?